promatia/acts/act_proposals/economy.md

 ## Part 5: Retail Banking

 ### Section 1: Preamble
-The retail division is responsible for:
+The Retail Banking Division is responsible for:
 - loans
 - transactions
 - the accounts system